axtar/Nixie-Solar-Power-Flow-Monitor/README.md

 **Notes:**
 - **The firmware is designed to work with a specific Fronius hybrid inverter using the Solar API V1.
 Firmware changes are needed for other inverters and configurations.**
 - **This repository does not contain a complete project design.
-The design of the high voltage power supply (170V / ≥75mA) is not provided.**
+The design of the high voltage power supply (170V / ≥75mA) is not provided.
+I recommend using a professionally designed and extensively tested HV PSU.**
 - **Be aware that I'm just an electronics hobbyist and nixie enthusiast.
 However, this repository is only intended for suitable qualified electronics engineers who are familiar with nixie tubes.**
 - **Please read all documents in [Docs](Docs) before deciding whether to build the device.**
 - **I'm not affiliated with any of the service providers mentioned in this project.**